hcoob/QA_5.2_training/README.md

 - correct date format
 - output clean data

-The data is visualized in a powerBI dasboard.
+The data is visualized in a powerBI dashboard.

 # Repo Structure